KI7MT/dotnet-core-examples/README.md

 # .NET Core Examples

-**Basic, Intermediate, and Advanced Single File .NET Core Application Examples**
+**Basic, Intermediate, and Advanced .NET Core Application Examples**

-This directory contains examples that you can use to test out [.NET Core](http://dotnet.github.io) with.
+This repository contains examples that you can use to test out [.NET Core](http://dotnet.github.io) with.
 Each section contains one or more applications.
+All of the examples were either labs, book problems, or common application needs.
+While the problem source may differ, I wrote all of the solutions as presents in the repository.
 As time allows, more advanced topics will be added; employment of packages such as:

 * [Entity Framework Core](https://github.com/aspnet/EntityFrameworkCore)
 * [Service Stack Redis](https://github.com/ServiceStack/ServiceStack.Redis)
 * [Neo4J Driver](https://github.com/neo4j/neo4j-dotnet-driver)
 * [Marten and PostgreSQL](https://www.nuget.org/packages/Marten/2.3.0)

+## Classification

-Each application can be described as follows:
+Each application can be described as follows (from a new developer standpoint):

 * **Introductory** - basic applications that any entry level programmer can grasp.
 * **Intermediate** - employs things such as structures, and methods from outside